SAFEHR-data/datafaker/docs/source/introduction.rst

 For instance, on lines 5-6 above we say that every time a row is generated for the ``agen_gender_bkts`` table, the ``generic.person.password`` function should be called (without arguments), and the output should be written to the ``gender`` column.
 We similarly use ``generic.person.password`` to populate ``age_gender_bkts.age_bucket`` and ``users.id``, and ``generic.column_value_provider.column_value`` (more on that one later) to populate ``country_destination``.
-The next time we run ``make-generators``, these config-specified row generators will override the default ones and we will not need to edit the ``ssg.py`` manually any more.
+The next time we run ``create-generators``, these config-specified row generators will override the default ones and we will not need to edit the ``ssg.py`` manually any more.

 You may notice in the above code block a few magical-seeming keywords, namely ``generic``, ``dst_db_conn``, and ``orm``, that deserve an explanation.